North America > 🇨🇺 Cuba > Santiago de Cuba (SCU)

 The Car or no Car advice for Santiago de Cuba can be broken down into three similar questions - do you need a car in Santiago de Cuba ; is it worth it (based on costs), and ultimately - should you rent one? (a balance of the two).

-🚆 🚌⛴️ Do we need to rent a car in Santiago de Cuba ?
+🚆 🚌⛴️ Do you need to rent a car in Santiago de Cuba ?

 🇨🇺 Mode